 - By successfully achieving five FRINATEK projects with the Norwegian Research Council in 2014, Simula has in fact since 2011 received a total of nine FRINATEK projects – on a par with the University of Bergen and surpassed only by the University of Oslo and NTNU.

-- Funding for the educational collaboration programme in computational biomedicine between Simula, UCSD and UiO (SUURPh) is granted by the Norwegian Government.
+- The Norwegian government granted funding for the educational collaboration programme in computational biomedicine between Simula, UCSD and UiO (SUURPh).

 - Professor Olav Lysne, Section Director of Communication Systems at Simula, is appointed to head a government committee on digital vulnerability.

 - Gründergarasjen, Simula's Innovation arena, opens its doors for IT-oriented entrepreneurs.

 - Simula celebrates the opening of the Center for Resilient Networks and Applications.
 This centre is a permanent extension of the Resilient Networks project, funded by the Ministry of Transport and Communication.